A Message From The Fund Manager,

 Welcome to the GA-Courtenay Special Situations Fund.

-Today, the strategy again operates with its full toolkit deployed within a specialised and resilient framework, positioning the fund to deliver peer-group-leading outcomes.
+Today, the strategy operates with its full toolkit deployed within a specialised and resilient framework, positioning the fund to deliver peer-group-leading outcomes.

 Best regards,